RenanNBorges/guessing_game/README.md

 # guessing_game
+When a learning Rust I did this
-Example of code in https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html
+Code used of example in https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html